Phyllis Newman

 Phyllis Newman (March 19, 1933 – September 15, 2019) was an American actress and singer.
 She won the 1962 Tony Award for Best Featured Actress in a Musical for her role as Martha Vail in the musical Subways Are for Sleeping on Broadway, received the Isabelle Stevenson Award in 2009 and was nominated another Tony for Broadway Bound (1987), as well as two nominations for Drama Desk Awards.

 Early life and education

 Newman was born in Jersey City, New Jersey, one of three daughters of a Jewish immigrant couple.
 Her mother, Rachel Gottlieb, from Lithuania, was professionally known as Marvelle the Fortune Teller.
-Her father, Sigmund Newman, from Warsaw, billed himself as Gabel the Graphologist, working with his wife in boardwalk amusements.
+Her father, Sigmund Newman, from Warsaw, billed himself as Gabel the Graphologist and hypnotist, working with his wife in Atlantic City boardwalk amusements.
+Newman performed on-stage as early as age four, impersonating Carmen Miranda, with encouragement from her father.

 Newman had two sisters, Shirley (Mrs. Elliott) Porte, and Elaine (Mrs. Harry) Sandaufer.
 She attended Lincoln High School, where she was voted "Future Hollywood Star."

 Career

 Broadway

 Newman made her Broadway debut in Wish You Were Here in 1952.
 Additional theater credits include Bells Are Ringing, Pleasures and Palaces, The Apple Tree, On the Town, The Prisoner of Second Avenue, Awake and Sing!, Broadway Bound, and Subways Are for Sleeping, for which she won the Tony Award for Best Featured Actress in a Musical, beating out Barbra Streisand in I Can Get It for You Wholesale.

 Newman played Stella Deems in the 1985 staged concert version of Follies at Avery Fischer Hall in New York.
 The concert produced both a cast recording as well as a filmed documentary, preserving her performance singing "Who's That Woman?".

 In June 1979, Newman and Arthur Laurents collaborated on the one-woman show The Madwoman of Central Park West.
 Produced by Fritz Holt, it featured songs by Leonard Bernstein, Jerry Bock, John Kander, Martin Charnin, Betty Comden, Adolph Green, Edward Kleban, Fred Ebb, Sheldon Harnick, Peter Allen, Barry Manilow, Carole Bayer Sager, and Stephen Sondheim.
 The show ran for 86 performances at the 22 Steps Theatre in New York City.